-The Sarnia Lambton Workforce Development Board (SLWDB) connects employers, job seekers, training providers and community organizations in Sarnia Lambton to strengthen local workforce planning.
-SLWDB provides labour market data and monthly job-demand reports, posts local (including bilingual) job opportunities, runs events and training (webinars, job fairs, expos), supports apprenticeships and newcomer employment pathways, and shares regional funding and program updates to help attract, train and retain a sustainable bilingual workforce.
+The Sarnia Lambton Workforce Development Board (SLWDB) connects employers, job seekers, training providers and community organizations across Sarnia Lambton to support local workforce planning.
+SLWDB publishes labour market data and monthly jobβdemand reports, posts local and bilingual job opportunities, runs events and training (webinars, job fairs, expos), supports apprenticeships and newcomer employment pathways, and shares regional funding and program updates to attract, train and retain a sustainable bilingual workforce.

 Last updated on Feb 8th, 2026